Steve Neuhaus: Chester government

 In 2004, Neuhaus became a Chester, New York Councilman, a position that lasted until 2007.
 He then ran a successful bid for Chester Town Supervisor, an office he held from 2008 until his election to County Executive.
 During his tenure as Town Supervisor, Neuhaus focused on economic development.

-County Executive race
+County Executive

 Neuhaus announced his candidacy for County Executive on November 17, 2012 running against Warwick, New York Town Supervisor Michael Sweeton in a Republican Party primary.
 Sweeton later withdrew from the race, Neuhaus the Republican Party nomination.
 Neuhaus also had the support of both the Conservative and Independence Parties.

 In the general election he ran against Roxanne Donnery from the Democratic party, who also had support from the Had Enough party.
 Neuhaus won the election with 55% of the vote, with a campaign focusing on economic development, the county's long shut down government center, the county-owned nursing home, and fixing the county's budget.

 Neuhaus was re-elected in 2017, defeating Democrat Pat Davis.
 Neuhaus won with approximately 59.6% of the vote compared to Davis' 40.4%.
 Neuhaus ran unopposed in 2021.